 - Involve parents to ensure that they are clear that the school does not tolerate bullying and are aware of the procedures to follow if they believe that their child is being bullied.
-Parents feel confident that the school will take any complaint about bullying seriously and resolve the issue in a way that protects the child, and they reinforce the value of good behaviour at home. - Involve pupils.
+Parents feel confident that the school will take any complaint about bullying seriously and resolve the issue in a way that protects the child, and they reinforce the value of good behaviour at home - Involve pupils.
 All pupils should understand the school's approach and are clear about the part they can play to prevent bullying, including when they find themselves as bystanders - Regularly evaluate and update our approach to take account of developments in technology (e.g. cyber-bullying), for instance updating 'acceptable use' policies for computers. - Implement disciplinary sanctions.
 The consequences of bullying reflect the seriousness of the incident so that others see that bullying is unacceptable. - Openly discuss differences between people that could motivate bullying, such as religion, ethnicity, disability, gender or sexuality.
 Also children with different family situations, such as Looked After Children or those with caring responsibilities.
 We will teach children that using any prejudice based language is unacceptable. - Use specific organisations or resources for help with particular problems.
 Schools can draw on the experience and expertise of anti-bullying organisations with a proven track record and/or specialised expertise in dealing with certain forms of bullying. - Provide effective staff training.
 Ensuring that all school staff understand the principles and purpose of the school's policy, its legal responsibilities regarding bullying, how to resolve problems, and where to seek support. - Work with the wider community such as the police and Children's Services where bullying is particularly serious or persistent and where a criminal offence may have been committed. - Make it easy for pupils to report bullying so that they are assured that they will be listened to and incidents acted on.
 Pupils should feel that they can report bullying which may have occurred outside school including cyber-bullying. - Create an inclusive environment.
-We will create a safe environment where pupils can openly discuss the cause of their bullying, without fear of further bullying or discrimination - During the academic year 2020 2021, we will look much more closely at what is needed to promote anti-racism. - Celebrate success.
+We will create a safe environment where pupils can openly discuss the cause of their bullying, without fear of further bullying or discrimination - Celebrate success.
 Celebrating success is an important way of creating a positive school ethos around the issue (see 'Harmony Weeks' above).